How to choose the right container for your cannabis plant

 When it comes to pots, your cannabis wants one thing and one thing only: a safe, healthy place for root development.
 Without healthy roots, your cannabis will never thrive.
-They’re in charge of water retention, nutrient absorption, anchoring the plant, as well as facilitating vegetative growth.
+Roots are in charge of water retention, nutrient absorption, anchoring the plant, and also facilitate vegetative growth.
 All of these functions must be considered when choosing a container.

 For a root system to develop and thrive, they will need the following:

-- Access to oxygen: Plant roots require oxygen to function properly.
-Knowing this, choose a container that facilitates enough oxygen for root development without overexposing them to the elements.
-Many container varieties offer increased oxygen exposure to the roots though various styles of perforation.
+- Oxygen: Plant roots require oxygen to function properly.
+Choose a container that facilitates enough oxygen for root development without overexposing them to the elements—containers do this though various styles of perforation.

-- Access to nutrients: Roots require optimal conditions for nutrient absorption to occur.
+- Nutrients: Roots require optimal conditions for nutrient absorption to occur.
 This includes pH balance, optimal temperatures, and nutrient availability.

 Standard plastic containers are a popular option for growers operating on a budget.
 These pots are inexpensive, but still provide the essentials for your plants.